skinny85/graalvm-truffle-tutorial/part-07/ReadMe.md

 There's an interesting detail here: as we saw in the
 [previous part](../part-06/src/main/java/com/endoflineblog/truffle/part_06/nodes/exprs/functions/ReadFunctionArgExprNode.java),
-it's legal to call a function with JavaScript with less arguments than it declares -- the remaining ones are simply passed as `undefined`.
+it's legal to call a function with JavaScript with fewer arguments than it declares -- the remaining ones are simply passed as `undefined`.
 But how does that work if the function writes to an argument that wasn't passed?
 The `arguments` array in the frame might not have enough space to perform the write.